galacticfls/template-terms-of-service/terms_template.md

 ## Copyright Complaints

 We take intellectual property rights seriously.
-In accordance with the Digital Millennium Copyright Act ("DMCA") and other applicable law, we have adopted a policy of terminating, in appropriate circumstances and, at our sole discretion, access to the service for users who are deemed to be repeat infringers. **[LINK TO FULL COPYRIGHT POLICY IF APPLICABLE.]**
+In accordance with the Digital Millennium Copyright Act ("DMCA") and other applicable law, we have adopted a policy of terminating, in appropriate circumstances and, at our sole discretion, access to the service for users who are deemed to be repeat infringers. [https://galacticfiles.com/copyright.html](https://galacticfiles.com/copyright.html)

 ## Governing Law